eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 trigger to communicate the :ref:`dds_layer_core_entity_commonchars_status` changes to the application.
 Users can implement their own listeners inheriting from these interfaces and implementing the callbacks that are are needed on their application.
-Then they can link this listeners to each entity, either during their creation or later with the :func:`set_listener` function that every entity exposes.
+Then they can link these listeners to each entity, either during their creation or at a later time with the :func:`set_listener` function that every entity exposes.

 The listener interfaces that each entity type and their callbacks are explained in the documentation for each entity type.